PurpleDogEnterprises/Fully-Serverless-Video-Sharing-Site-Using-AWS-Lambda-and-Much-More/README.md

 Steps in this project:
-1)  Created a serverless transcoding pipeline in AWS -Created buckets for uploads and transcoded files in S3 -Created IAM role for Lambda and added permissions -Set up Elastic Transcoder pipeline
+1)  Created a serverless transcoding pipeline in AWS
+* Created buckets for uploads and transcoded files in S3
+* Created IAM role for Lambda and added permissions
+* Set up Elastic Transcoder pipeline

 NOTE: This project is in progress and all functionality may not yet be included at this time